daviddassau/SpotifyAPIProject/README.md

 # SpotifyAPIPractice
+Easily and regularly get the Spotify URIs (for Track and Album) for the specific subset of content delivered through the second feed.
+However, THE MOST IMPORTANT THING!!! is getting the 2nd Track and Album URIs.

+The Track and Album URIs are only generated once albums have been delivered to Spotify.
+This means that I’ll either have to strictly target data from the Spotify API, or a combination of our data plus the Spotify API data.

 ## Features
 - View all content/rows that meet criteria for SpotifyNewDeal2 feed or Naxos of America, INC Licensor.
 It would make the most sense for this to be organized VIA a datatable.